ryanelian/instapack/books/dev-spa-angularjs.md

 While manipulating `Promise` results using `then()` and `catch()` callbacks are possible, the controller methods can quickly become unreadable if the code contain multiple nested / chained Promises.

-For this reason TypeScript and ECMAScript 8 supports async-await, which allows writing asynchronous code just like a synchronous code.
+For this reason TypeScript and ECMAScript 8 supports async-await, which allows writing asynchronous code just like normal synchronous code.
 This concept is similar to [.NET Task Parallel Library using async-await](https://docs.microsoft.com/en-us/dotnet/csharp/async).

 Modify the `submit()` method in `SumController` to: